neKoui1/leetcode/README.md

 So I decide to slow down my leetcode solutions cause I must finish my homework and prepare for my final exam.

 Well, why do this college still like to use c and cpp to teach data structure and algorithms and force students to finish the test paper with it instead of python and java?
 At least they are more user-friendly and can help me accelerate the pace of learning programming to solve the real problem and do some projects to enhance my self-confidence.
 And when I turn to computer architecture after studying algorithms, that is the proper time to gain some knowledege about c and cpp.

+# 2023.2.1

+Now I need an internship to improve my skills and try to work and study in a real environment.

+Time is so fast.